Future Healthcare Trends for Machine Learning

 Revenue cycle FTEs are capable of processing much higher impact claims exceptions, versus administrative and more clerical errors like constant problems with missing information.
 Examples include complex medical necessity or coding justification versus fixing missing financial and demographic information.

 Artificial Intelligence and machine learning are regarded as the top technologies for reducing administrative waste.
-As noted by Robertson, healthcare claims processing is an area that can most benefit from the technologies -- solutions like Access EOB Conversion leverage AI and machine learning models that are specifically trained with millions of EOBs.
-These technologies are able to process payments faster than humans -- and more accurately -- improving data quality.
+As noted by Robertson, healthcare claims processing is an area that can most benefit from the technologies, as these technologies are able to process payments faster than humans -- and more accurately -- improving data quality.

 One can argue that AI and machine learning are no longer the future; rather, those healthcare organizations that are not currently deploying or in the process of deploying these technologies have fallen behind.
 Don't wait until it's too late!